 I totally fell in love with the color palette of the visuals in this song.
 The champagne-golden color scheme of the royal court gives it a classic, elegant feel.
 Although Bhansali borrowed many of the elements from Mughal-E-Azam’s Pyar Kiya Toh Darna Kya…, he managed to induce his own interpretation to the classic tale of Bajirao Mastani.

 The choreography is subtle but laden with beautiful forms and pitch perfect combination of dancers.
 At no point in the choreography does it feel out of its historic times.
 The moves are traditional, yet fresh to keep the audience marveling at the beauty.
-Bhansali lets you feel the enormity and grand scale of the palace and still Deepika’s beauty diminishes everything else.
+Bhansali lets you feel the enormity and grand scale of the palace and yet Deepika’s beauty subdues everything else.

-The song is Mastani’s moment in the film and Deepika makes sure she grabs the opportunity with both hands.
+The song is Mastani’s moment in the film and Deepika makes sure she lives up to it.
 Every expression and movement is executed with razor sharp precision and the camera manages to capture the most convoluted choreographed movements.

 All of it looks so simple (when its not) which is the hallmark of a visual genius like Sanjay Leela Bhansali.